mo-codes1/Makersbnb/README.md

  ```
  To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.

- ### To set up the test database
+ ### To set up a test database
- Follow the same steps for creating the main database.
-Name it "makersbnb_test".
+ Follow the same steps for creating the main database, but name the test database `makersbnb_test`.

 # <a name="user stories">User stories</a>